Hamrita/credit-card-default-prediction/README.md

 3. XGBoost

 See the <a href="https://github.com/teresanan/credit-card-default-prediction/blob/master/Presentation_Slides.pdf">presentation slides</a> for a summary of this analysis.

-## Dataset Source<br>
-This dataset contains information on default payments, demographic factors, credit limit, history of payments, and bill statements of credit card clients in Taiwan from April 2005 to September 2005.

 ## Key Findings from EDA
 1. Males have more delayed payment than females in this dataset.
 Keep in mind that this finding only applies to this dataset, it does not imply this is true for other datasets.